jbear05/ai-predictive-maintenance/DEVLOG.md

 ### Tomorrow's Plan
 - Set up Python environment with required libraries and train baseline Logistic Regression + Random Forest models
 - Train XGBoost model with hyperparameter tuning using GridSearchCV across 20+ parameter combinations

+## Day 4

+### Goals for Today
+- Learn more about pandas and numpy
+- Set up Python environment with required libraries and train baseline Logistic Regression + Random Forest models
+- Train XGBoost model with hyperparameter tuning using GridSearchCV across 20+ parameter combinations

+### What I Did
+**Afternoon (1pm-5pm):**
+- Reviewed my code for data prep and dived into how pandas and numpy work for a further understanding on what I am doing with my python scripts.

+### Decisions
+-

+### Problems/Solutions
+-

+### Tomorrow's Plan
+-